Migrate to the recommended plugin

 }

-The embed field has numerous values that can vary depending on the type of embed we add.
+The Embed field has numerous values that can vary depending on the type of embed we add.

-gatsby-source-prismic: Specify each of the available values that you want to retrieve.
+New plugin: Specify each of the available values that you want to retrieve.

 example_embed {